marneypratt/introR4bio/README.md

 (note: it might be helpful to open a duplicate window of this page next to this one or on a separate device so you can more easily read and follow the instructions while you complete these steps)

 1. First, click on the green "Code" button in the upper right of this page.

 2. Click on the clipboard icon next to the URL under "Clone with HTTPS" to copy the location of this GitHub repository.

-3. Open RStudio, and select "File" --> "New Project" --> "Version Control" --> "Git" and paste the URL you copied above in the "Repository URL:"   (to paste, use ctrl+V (Windows) or cmd+V (Mac) or right-click and select paste).
+3. Open RStudio, and select

+"File" --> "New Project" --> "Version Control" --> "Git" and paste the URL you copied above in the "Repository URL:"
+(to paste, use ctrl+V (Windows) or cmd+V (Mac) or right-click and select paste)

 Leave the default Project directory name as "introR4bio."
 Feel free to Browse to find a good location for this project folder to be created.

 4. Click "Create Project" and then all the files you need will download into a folder called "introR4bio"

 ## Install Swirl and Intro to R for Biology Course